Starrcade '87: Chi-Town Heat: Aftermath

 Rhodes would retain his United States Heavyweight title until April, 1988, when he was stripped of the belt and suspended for 120 days after attacking NWA President Jim Crockett Jr. during an incident at a taping of World Championship Wrestling where Tully Blanchard assaulted Magnum T. A. and Rhodes came to his defense, wielding a baseball bat and hitting Blanchard with it repeatedly, then inadvertently hitting Crockett when he tried to intervene.
 Lex Luger would be kicked out of the Horsemen after blaming J. J. Dillon for his losing the title, later he would team up with Barry Windham to capture the NWA World Tag Team titles, then Windham turned on Luger to join the Horsemen, capturing the vacant United States Heavyweight title in a tournament and feuding with his old mentor Rhodes.
 Dusty Rhodes would never hold another NWA title after that.

 The Road Warriors would move on to have a have a feud with manager Paul Jones' new team, the Powers of Pain (Warlord and Barbarian), during which Road Warrior Animal's orbital eye socket was injured during a "test of strength" weightlifting contest, which forced the Warriors and Dusty Rhodes to vacate their NWA World Six-Man Tag Team Championship, which was won by the Powers of Pain and Ivan Koloff.
 The feud lasted until the beginning of the summer of 1988, when the Powers of Pain left for the WWF after refusing to lose a series of scaffold matches to the Warriors during the Great American Bash.

+Big Bubba Rogers was not long for the NWA following having to what he felt was an embarrassing spot in the Skywalkers match for the second year in a row at Starrcade in the same match but also allegedly not get paid for it.
+He would leave a few months later to join the rival World Wrestling Federation as the "Big Boss Man" where he would have several high profile feuds, most notably with Hulk Hogan.

 After Starrcade was outperformed by Survivor Series, Jim Crockett Promotions (JCP) and the World Wrestling Federation (WWF) continued to compete.
 When JCP held the Bunkhouse Stampede pay-per-view event in January 1988, the WWF held the Royal Rumble event, a television special, on the same night as Bunkhouse Stampede.
 In return, JCP held the first Clash of the Champions, also a television special, on the same night as WrestleMania IV.
 Clash of the Champions was a success, and drew a large cable rating.
+That would be the last time two major promotions held shows on the same night until May 28, 2023 when NXT Battleground and AEW Double or Nothing happened at the same time.